ackuser/URL-shortening-service/README.md

 Post request with data

 ```
-$ curl 'http://localhost/URL-shortening-service/backend.php' -H 'Content-Type: application/x-www-form-urlencoded; charset=UTF-8' --data 'url=https://holaasdaswsdsad.com'
+$ curl 'http://localhost/URL-shortening-service/backend.php' -H 'Content-Type: application/x-www-form-urlencoded; charset=UTF-8' --data 'url=https://testingreallylongislikethis.com'
 ```

-NOTE: use a different curl each time you are testing only backend.
+NOTE: use a different url in the curl each time you are testing only backend.

 ### Next release, suggestions: